 What do I do differently?

 The problem with SEO is that it sits in between IT and Marketing.
-So as a result, nobody wants anything to do with it and that’s why it is so difficult to implement… SEO is complicated, SEO is long term, SEO is counterintuitive: SEO is NOT sexy….
+Without someone keeping an eye on both sides, SEO easily goes down to the end of the To Do list… SEO is complicated, SEO is long term, SEO is counterintuitive: SEO is NOT sexy….

 – I start with auditing the site, the competition and the industry and I produce a draft strategy recommendation that I present to the client in a workshop session.
 I’ll cover Keywords, Technical, Content and Backlinks.
 This usually takes 5 working days for a small site.